-The Sal de Vida (Salt of Life) deposit has emerged as one of the largest and highest grade undeveloped lithium brine deposits in the world with significant expansion potential.
+The Sal de Vida (Salt of Life) deposit is one of the world’s largest and highest quality undeveloped lithium brine deposits with significant expansion potential.
 In April 2013, Galaxy released a Definitive Feasibility Study (DFS), completed on schedule and within budget, which supports low cost, long life lithium and potash operation.

 The DFS estimated a pre-tax net present value of US$645 million (US$380 million post tax) at 10% discount rate.
 Sal de Vida has the potential to generate total annual revenues in the region of US$215 million and operating cash flow before interest and tax of US$118 million per annum at full production rates.

-A recently-announced maiden JORC-compliant Reserve estimate of 1.1 million tonnes of retrievable lithium carbonate equivalent and 4.2 million tonnes of potassium chloride (potash or KCI) equivalent supports annual production of 25,000 tonnes of battery grade lithium carbonate and 95,000 tonnes of potash over a 40 year period.
-The DFS has been modelled on an operation with production at these levels.
-This would take Galaxy’s total annual lithium carbonate production to 42,000 tonnes per annum from 2017 onwards.
+A maiden JORC-compliant Reserve estimate of 1.1 million tonnes of retrievable lithium carbonate equivalent and 4.2 million tonnes of potassium chloride (potash or KCI) equivalent supports total annual production over a 40 year period.

 Table 1: Summary of 2012 Mineral Resource Estimate

 New Reserve Estimation

 Total tonnages for the economic reserve values provided in Table 2 account for anticipated leakage and process losses of lithium and potassium.
 Table 2 gives results of the Proven and Probable Reserves from the Southwest and East well fields when these percent estimated processing losses are factored in, assuming a continuous average brine extraction rate of 30,000 m3/d.

 Table 2: Probable and Proven Reserve Statement April 2013